matterpale/matter-ontology/vaticle/README.md

 An abstract entity for representing all timespace-dependent physical entities of given domains.

 #### Object
 A tangible object, typicaly a solid item.
-It may prove more convenient to represent fluids with the help of `a_type` attribute and carrying/containing relations for its potentially frequent changes of multitude and location.
+It may prove more convenient to represent fluids with the help of `a_category` attribute and carrying/containing relations for its potentially frequent changes of multitude and location.

 #### Process
 An entity for representing physical occurrences of events.

 #### Information
 Information may or may not relate to time-space but it is not a tangible part of it in any case.
 For example, if we describe a recipe (perhaps as a relation relating ingredients with tools etc.), one of the ingredients may look something like "2 cups of wholewheat flour".
-Now, there may be no physical instance of this ingredient present in the described system, it is merely an idea, a description of the kind of flour (`a_type`) and its `an_amount` and `amount_unit`:
+Now, there may be no physical instance of this ingredient present in the described system, it is merely an idea, a description of the kind of flour (`a_category`) and its `an_amount` and `amount_unit`:
 ```typeql
 define
 bakingRecipe sub relation, relates ingredient;